mroui/meet-us/README.md

 </br>
 For the proper operation of an application, **internet connection is required** and **access location permission**.
 </br>
-*Project was made as a part of an internship education in [TDSoft](https://tdsoft.pl).
-Developers from company have created a basic chat application with geolocation and basic database.
-My task was to expand the whole project with my own idea.*

 ## Documentation
 More about communication sites in those README files: